j3k0/ganomede-coordinator/README.md

  * This is only allowed when called by a non waiting user.
     * Will reply with status 403 otherwise.
  * `status` will change to `inactive`
+ * a notification will be sent to other players
+    * from coordinator/v1
+    * type leave
+    * data.gameId = "123466765785232"
+    * data.player = "username"
+    * data.reason = "resign"

 # Single Game Over [/coordinator/v1/auth/:token/games/:id/gameover]